Nardacyon/Employee-Management-System/README.md

   This app is a database management system that allows users to view, add, update, and remove employee data.
 This is done by accessing a connection to a mySQL server, inquiring with the user, and modifying data in the database.
   ## Installation:
-  Use cmd npm install for dependencies:: you need to install mySQL and Inquirer using cmd npm install mysql inquirer
+  To install dependencies use:

+      npm install
+      npm install mysql
+      npm install inquirer

   ## Usage:
+  To use the app
+    1. Run your mySQL server
-  To use the app, run your mySQL server, install the dependencies listed in the package.json and run the app with node
+    2. Install the dependencies listed in the package.json
+    3. Run the app with

+      node index.js

   ## Contributing:
   No contributors
   ## Test: